mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 18 Apr 2022 - finish exercises/solutions for 04, added live-coding walkthrough of 04 exercises/solutions on YouTube: https://youtu.be/vsFMF9wqWx0
-* 16 Apr 2022 - finish exercises/solutions for 03, added live-coding walkthrough of 03 exercises/soltuons YouTube: https://youtu.be/_PibmqpEyhA
+* 16 Apr 2022 - finish exercises/solutions for 03, added live-coding walkthrough of 03 exercises/solutions on YouTube: https://youtu.be/_PibmqpEyhA
 * 14 Apr 2022 - add final images/annotations for 04, begin on exercises/solutions for 03 & 04
 * 13 Apr 2022 - add more images/annotations for 04
 * 3 Apr 2022 - add more annotations for 04